"The more we value things outside our control, the less control we have."

 It takes some practice, but getting clear about the things outside of your control and things inside your control will help your overall well-being.

 Things That Matter...But You Can't Control

-If you can't do anything about it, you don't have to worry about it.
+If it is outside of your control, you can't do anything about it, then give yourself permission to not worry about it.